circleci/circleci-docs/src-api/source/index.html.md

 ### F/OSS

-If you have a Free / Open Source Software (F/OSS) project [external link] (https://www.gnu.org/philosophy/free-sw.html), and have the setting turned on in Advanced Settings in your project dashboard, some read-only /project endpoints will return the requested data without the need for a token.
+If you have a [Free / Open Source Software (F/OSS) project] (https://www.gnu.org/philosophy/free-sw.html), and have the setting turned on in Advanced Settings in your project dashboard, some read-only /project endpoints will return the requested data without the need for a token.
 People will also be able to view the build results dashboard for the project as well.

 ### List Ordering

 There are two API endpoints where the list order is significant:

-* Recent Builds Across All Projects [external link] (https://circleci.com/docs/api/v1-reference/#recent-builds)
+* Recent Builds Across All Projects
-* Recent Builds For a Single Project [external link] (https://circleci.com/docs/api/v1-reference/#recent-builds-project)
+* Recent Builds For a Single Project

 In both cases, builds are returned in the order that they were created.
 For all other endpoints, the order has no special significance.